KULeuven-MICAS/snax-gemm/README.md

 ## Functional description
 <!-- This repository contains three GEMM versions: Base GEMM, Large GEMM, and Batch Large GEMM. -->
 ### Base GEMM
 Base GEMM implements General Matrix Multiply: C = A * B. Base GEMM is parameterized and its parameters are listed below.
+These parameters can be configured in the Parameter.scala file.
 | Parameter | Meaning |
 | - | -|
 | input | Input matrix data width (integer) |